Baton Rouge Car Accident Lawyers

 - Pedestrian accidents.
 Collisions with pedestrians are far too frequent in Louisiana.
 Although they are often caused by driver error, road hazards, traffic design, or even pedestrian negligence can also play a role.

 Regardless of the type of accident or how it happened, anyone who is injured in a car crash has the right to seek compensation from those responsible.
 The good news is that you do not need to go it alone.
 A reliable Baton Rouge car accident lawyer is available to help.

 Our team at Chris Corzo Injury Attorneys can guide you through the process and advise you of your rights and options.

-Monetary Damages for Louisiana Car Accident Injuries
+What Compensation is Available for Louisiana Car Accident Injuries?

-If you were injured in a car accident, you have the right to recover damages from the responsible party or parties.
+If you were injured in a car accident, you have the right to recover monetary damages from the responsible party or parties.
 The monetary compensation in these cases is meant to put you back in the financial position you were in before the crash.

 Types of monetary compensation you can typically recover after a Louisiana car accident include: